SwedbankPay/swedbank-pay-design-guide-jekyll-theme/index.md

 {% include alert.html body='This is a standard alert.' %}

+{% include alert.html type='default' icon='info'
+body='This is a low-key informational alert.' %}

 {% include alert.html type='success' icon='check_circle'
 body='This is a successful alert.' %}